 Keeping honey bees has been my passion since 2015.
 I started with 2 packages in the spring of 2015, and gradually have increased the number of colonies that I manage to 60+.
 My goal is to reduce my hive count to around 40 hives in 10 apiaries (bee yards).

-I typically increase my hive count by catching swarms - either by using swarm traps (bait hives) or simply catching swarms that are hanging in a cluster.
-In the summer of 2020, I caught 32 swarms using both methods.
-Most of the swarms originated from my own hives.
-At one apiary, I only had 6 hives but I caught 14 swarms.
-Of those 14 swarms, 11 were caught in the bait hives.
+I have been increasing my hive count by catching swarms - either by using swarm traps (bait hives) or simply catching swarms that are hanging in a cluster.
+In 2020 and 2021 I caught 32 swarms and 31 swarms respectively.
+Most of the swarms in both years originated from my own hives.
+At one apiary, I only had 6 hives but I caught 14 swarms, 11 were caught in the bait hives.
 So clearly some of those swarms came from other locations.

 All of my apiaries are located in northeast Boone County and northwest Story County.
 They are located in places that are between my home and Ames.
 These locations allow me to visit my apiaries on a regular basis without additional travel, since I go into Ames every day to do chores at my fish hatchery.